Home/Conditions/Anxiety Treatment

 Generalized Anxiety Disorder (GAD) is effectively treated through a combination of anxiety therapy, medication, and lifestyle strategies.
 Cognitive Behavioral Therapy (CBT) is a common approach, helping individuals reframe their reactions to triggers and reduce anxiety responses.
 Other therapies, like mindfulness and psychoanalysis, may also be recommended.

 Medications such as SSRIs, anxiolytics (e.g., buspirone), or other antidepressants may be prescribed based on individual needs.
-These work to balance brain chemistry but may have side effects to discuss with your provider.

-Additionally, exercise, relaxation techniques, and stress management are essential for supporting long-term recovery.
+Exercise, relaxation techniques, and stress management are essential for supporting long-term recovery.

-• Individual Therapy: One-on-one sessions focusing on personal challenges and goals.
+One-on-one sessions focusing on personal challenges and goals.

-• Interactive Therapies: Including art therapy and mindfulness practices to enhance emotional expression and coping skills.
+Including art therapy and mindfulness practices to enhance emotional expression and coping skills.

 Hear from our Patients

-Frequently Asked Questions About our Anxiety Treatment Center
+Frequently Asked Questions About Treatment for Anxiety

 The program length depends on individual needs but generally involves several weeks of structured therapy sessions.